timescale/docs.timescale.com-content/hypertables.md

 TimescaleDB will then automatically propagate these schema changes to the chunks that constitute this hypertable.

->vvv Altering a table's schema is quite efficient provided that the default value for any additional column is set to NULL.
+>:WARNING: Altering a table's schema is quite efficient provided that the default value for any additional column is set to NULL.
 If the default is set to a non-null value, TimescaleDB will need to fill in this value for all rows (of all chunks) belonging to this hypertable.